• Skip to primary navigation

 • Tweet

-When Angela asked if I wanted to participate in another series this year, this time creating a recipe using nut butter, I jumped at the opportunity.
-I love cooking with nut butters, especially peanut butter, and I love Canned Time, so how could I say no?
+The following year, Angela asked if I wanted to participate in another series this year, this time creating a recipe using nut butter, I jumped at the opportunity.
+I love cooking with nut butters, especially peanut butter, so how could I say no?

 Making zucchini noodles – or zoodles – is a fun way to incorporate more veggies into your meals.
 It’s also a great option for hot evenings, when you don’t feel like cooking.
 And they’re gluten-free, so those with gluten and wheat sensitivities can enjoy “pasta” without having to worry about what’s in their food.